asaskiap/Ballet_Company_App/client/README.md

 ## TODO as of 15.04.

-- why is order edit triggering retrun to home page?
 - edit profile picture and announcement picture without losing previous one ✅
 - default profile picture ✅
 - show profile picture with announcement ✅

+# Saturday

+- why is order edit triggering retrun to home page? ❗

+- clean up warnings so app can deploy 💥
+- WEEKLY EMAIL (logic and styling) 🔆

 - pin guard for admin sign up
 - error handling
 - favicon

-- WEEKLY EMAIL (logic and styling)
+- clean up database from old users etc
 - clean up styling and code structure
 - style for mobile

+# final touches

 - add more photos to styling
 - finish adding pointe shoe makers

+# nice to have

 (- item catalogue)